Ming dynasty literature: Theatre

 The Story of the Lute by Gao Ming.
 Color illustration dating from the late 16th century or early 17th century.

 In the 16th century, the Jiangnan region emerged as the economic center of the empire.
 This shift in power also led to the decline of the northern zaju theatre, which became marginalized by the beginning of the 17th century.
 The kunqu style, specific to Suzhou, the capital of Jiangnan, gained popularity in other provinces.
 This refined style was favored by the elites and led to the disappearance of commercial troupes in favor of private troupes, often exclusively female and funded by wealthy families.
 These troupes only performed excerpts or single acts from plays, rather than full productions, which encouraged the creation of shorter plays.
 The Ming dynasty saw a significant development in publishing, with many plays being released in luxurious editions.
 Anthologies, such as Zang Maoxun's Selected Plays from the Yuan Dynasty and Mao Jin's Sixty Varieties of Music tunes, were also published during this time.
 These plays were no longer solely intended for performance, but also for reading by a literate audience.
-As a result, theatre became more literary and less dramatic in nature.
+Theatre became more literary and less dramatic in nature.

 Theatre was highly valued at the imperial court, considered a prized art form.
 The lavishness of the performances and the meticulous attention to detail in the arias of playwright Zhu Youdun's plays were intended to showcase the grandeur of the dynasty.